What Is G-Sync And Is It Worth It?

 A table showing the differences between normal G-Sync, G-Sync Ultimate, and G-Sync Compatible displays.
 Image credit: NVIDIA

-Although philosophers might argue that worth is based on individual experience, the technology world is distinct.
-We have clear and precise numbers that can objectively determine whether or not a given technology is worth the money.
+Although philosophers might argue that worth is based on individual experience, the technology world is distinctive.
+We have clear and exact numbers that can objectively determine whether or not a given technology is worth the money.

 However, as these numbers are measured in milliseconds, it would be nearly impossible to notice the difference with the naked eye.
 Where we can make a comparison is between NVIDIA’s G-Sync and AMD’s FreeSync.